Copilot-Language/copilot/README.md

 `Inlined` or `Modular`.
 The only difference is that in the first case, a call to `removeCycles` is replaced by a call to `inline`.

-### Limitations of copilot-kind
+### Limitations of copilot-theorem

-Now, we will discuss some limitations of the *copilot-kind* tool.
+Now, we will discuss some limitations of the *copilot-theorem* tool.
 These limitations are organized in two categories : the limitations related to the Copilot language itself and its implementation, and the limitations related to the model-checking techniques we are using.